 Among the microbiological causes of diarrhea, Escherichia coli (E. coli) is considered the most common cause of diarrhea in children.
-E.coli lives in symbiosis with its host in the vertebrate gut, where it is the most common aerobic organism (Shih-Chun Yang et al).
-In children under the age of five years old in underdeveloped nations, E.coli is one of the most common causes of acute diarrhea, with high illness and death (Vieira et al, 2007).
+E. coli lives in symbiosis with its host in the vertebrate gut, where it is the most common aerobic organism (Yang et al., 2017).
+In children under the age of five years old in underdeveloped nations, E. coli is one of the most common causes of acute diarrhea, with high illness and death (Vieira et al., 2007).
 In the 1940s, E. coli was originally considered a cause of children's diarrhea when nursery outbreaks of severe diarrhea were linked to certain E. coli serotypes.
 (Qadri et al., 2005).
-Franzolin et al researched and reported the frequency of the different diarrheagenic Escherichia coli (DEC) categories isolated from children with acute endemic diarrhea in Salvador, Bahiawith.
-In Salvador, Bahia, Franzolin et colleagues investigated and reported the prevalence of the several diarrheagenic Escherichia coli (DEC) types isolated from children with acute endemic diarrhea.
+In Salvador, Bahia, Franzolin et al. investigated and reported the prevalence of the several diarrheagenic Escherichia coli (DEC) types isolated from children with acute endemic diarrhea.
 Colony blot hybridization was used to investigate the E. coli isolates.
-In 138 samples, E. coli was suspected, and 30 of these were determined to have diarrheagenic strains (i.e. 17.1% of all samples received, 21.7 percent of all samples tested for) (Franzolin et al., 2005).
-In a separate study from 2003, Ahrabi et al looked at E.coli and severe diarrhea in Tehranian children.
+In 138 samples, E. coli was suspected, and 30 of these were determined to have diarrheagenic strains (i.e., 17.1% of all samples received, 21.7% of all samples tested for) (Franzolin et al., 2005).
+In a separate study from 2003, Ahrabi et al looked at E. coli and severe diarrhea in Tehranian children.
 Diarrhea-affected children's stools (n=200) (Salmanzadeh-Ahrabi et al., 2005).
-In Eastern Ethiopia, Getaneh et al discovered that the frequency of E. coli-related diarrhea among children under the age of five is rather high (Getaneh et al., 2021).
-Researchers in another study.
-According to a previous report from Bangladesh children who died from diarrhea in their study more often had E. coli (OR = 5.69, 95% CI = 2.42-13.39, p = <0.001) compared to those who survived (K M Shahunja et al).
-According to research conducted in Dhaka, Bangladesh's urban slums, children living in families with very high-risk levels of E. coli in their source drinking water were more likely to suffer from diarrhea (Parvin et al. 2021).
+In Eastern Ethiopia, it was discovered that the frequency of E. coli-related diarrhea among children under the age of five is rather high Researchers in another study(Getaneh et al., 2021).
+According to a previous report from Bangladesh children who died from diarrhea in their study more often had E. coli (OR = 5.69, 95% CI = 2.42-13.39, p <0.001) compared to those who survived (Shahunja et al., 2020).
+According to research conducted in Dhaka, Bangladesh's urban slums, children living in families with very high-risk levels of E. coli in their source drinking water were more likely to suffer from diarrhea(Parvin et al., 2021).

 Pathogens in contaminated water are harmful for human consumption.
-In a study of urban areas of Africa, diarrhea was one of the most common illnesses or syndromes utilized to investigate the link between urban health and water scarcity (Nyamai Mutono et al).
-E.coli diarrhea is associated with poverty, lack of safe drinking water, and inadequate sanitation (Curtiset al., 2000).
-In Bangladesh, however, empirical research on association between E.coli and acute diarrhea in children under five with the comparison of different survey data is lacking.
-We sought to determine whether the E.coli, acute diarrhea and its associated factors changed in two consecutive Multiple Indicator Cluster Surveys (MICS) in Bangladesh. .
-The bacteria Escherichia coli (E. coli) is the most often used fecal indicator, and many nations, including Bangladesh, have set a criterion that no E. coli should be detected in a 100 mL sample of drinking water (MICS 2012).
-The results of this study will provide information that can help policymakers make decisions about how to manage Escherichia coli in drinking water and how frequently childhood diarrhea is seen in Bangladesh.
+In a study of urban areas of Africa, diarrhea was one of the most common illnesses or syndromes utilized to investigate the link between urban health and water scarcity (Mutono et al., 2021).
+E. coli diarrhea is associated with poverty, lack of safe drinking water, and inadequate sanitation.
+In Bangladesh, however, empirical research on association between E. coli and acute diarrhea in children under five with the comparison of different survey data is lacking.
+We sought to determine whether the E. coli, acute diarrhea and its associated factors changed in two consecutive Multiple Indicator Cluster Surveys (MICS) in Bangladesh.
+The bacteria E. coli is the most often used fecal indicator, and many nations, including Bangladesh, have set a criterion that no E. coli should be detected in a 100 mL sample of drinking water (MICS 2012).
+The results of this study will provide information that can help policymakers make decisions about how to manage E. coli in drinking water and how frequently childhood diarrhea is seen in Bangladesh.

 Methods: